duniter/duniter/doc/HTTP_API.md

 #### `transactions/keys`
 **Goal**

-Merkle URL referencing PGP keys whose transactions are recoreded by this node (sent and received).
+Merkle URL referencing PGP keys for which some transactions have been recoreded by this node (sent and received).

 **Parameters**